Rudy Giuliani Accidentally Invites Twitter to ‘Hate Me’

 “We have a real reluctance about allowing any questions about obstruction,” Giuliani said.
 He acknowledged this could annoy federal investigators while offering a contradictory explanation for why he can’t talk to Mueller, though supposedly, he’d like to.

 “Sure, it could,” Giuliani said of irritating prosecutors.
 “But they are trying to get something on perjury and that’s not going to happen.
-The answers, with regard to [former national security adviser Michael] Flynn and the firing of [FBI Director James] Comey are already well known and they’re not going to change.
+The answers, with regard to [former national-security adviser Michael] Flynn and the firing of [FBI Director James] Comey are already well known and they’re not going to change.
 He’d say the same thing in the interview that he’s said publicly.”

 So Trump’s attorneys are both worried about Trump perjuring himself, and so confident that his private statements would match his public comments that an interview is unnecessary.

-After a long day of working to thwart Mueller, Giuliani tried to unwind by tweeting attacks on Rahm Emanuel, misspelling the Chicago mayor’s last name and false claiming that 63 people were murdered when in reality 11 people were fatally shot over the weekend.
+After a long day of working to thwart Mueller, Giuliani tried to unwind by tweeting attacks on Rahm Emanuel, misspelling the Chicago mayor’s last name and falsely claiming that 63 people were murdered when in reality 11 people were fatally shot over the weekend.

 Then he raged at a random Fox guest who suggested he’s a smoker.